State Legislation – Advocacy

 And the other bill we were focused on was SB 237 which ended up passing and was signed into law despite even our letter writing efforts to the Governor to get him to veto it.
 We were strongly opposed even though it was amended to make it slightly less of a problem.
 It allows more businesses to contract on their own directly with energy service providers for their energy.
 These can be very short term contracts that are not transparent and hard to regulate.
 This will make it very difficult for Community Choice Energy programs that have these businesses in their territories as they may not know how much energy to purchase in their longer term contracts as they can’t predict what businesses will do this and keep doing this.
 It is also bad for the state’s clean energy goals as cost is the primary motivator for the businesses and they can choose to purchase fossil-fuel generated energy at lower cost.
 It passed in the Assembly Appropriations Committee (Here was our Letter of Opposition), and then on the floor soon after.
 It was a “gut and amend” bill, which is a tricky way some legislators have of putting something through very quickly and with almost no discussion in policy committees and even then, only on one side of the legislature.
 We thought we could convince the Governor that that isn’t the way to make consequential energy policy but he still signed it.
 Perhaps there is a way to stop it’s implementation in the CPUC or by passing another bill this year before it is scheduled to take effect.

-Please consider getting involved with us next year to help with legislation.
-The nest session begins in January.
+Please consider getting involved with us this year to help with legislation.
 If interested, send an email to Ken Jones at Ken@350BayArea.org.